A scenic road trip through the heart of beautiful Nova Scotia

 Liscomb Mills / UK

-It’s a leisurely drive back to Halifax and the airport.
-En route visit Musquodoboit Harbour & Valley – a haven for nature lovers and make time for a visit Martinique Beach.
-Continue to Halifax Airport where you will drop off your rental car before your overnight flight to London, arriving home on the morning of day 17.
+It’s a leisurely drive back to Halifax.
+En route, visit Musquodoboit Harbour and take a stroll along Martinique Beach.
+Then, continue to airport where you will drop off your hire car and board an overnight flight to London, arriving home the following morning.

 Any element of this itinerary can be adjusted to suit your needs.
 Just contact us to find out more.